ezrafayet/auth/README.md

 [WORK IN PROGRESS]

-Note: this document is a draft and is subject to change.
-The project is young and a work in progress.
+*Note: this project is in its early stages and is a work in progress.
+The primary objective is to create a prototype that adheres to industry standards and best practices for implementing an authentication and authorization service.
+To achieve this goal, the project will heavily rely on dependency injection and an orthogonal architecture.*

 # Introduction